rbisdorff/Digraph3/docSphinx/pearls.rst

 We have thus successfully **out-factored** the *determination* effect from the *correlation* effect.
 With completely determined relations, *tau(R1,R2)* = *r(R1<=>R2)*.
 By convention, we set the ordinal correlation with a *completely indeterminate* relation, i.e. when *D = 0*, to the *indeterminate* correlation value 0.0.
 With *uniformly* chosen random *r*-valued relations, the **expected** *tau* index is **0.0**, denoting in fact an **indeterminate** correlation.
 The corresponding expected normalized determination *d* is about 0.333 (see [BIS-2012p]_).

-We may verify these relations with help of the corresponding equivalence digraph *eq* (see above).
+We may verify these relations with help of the corresponding equivalence digraph *eq* (see :numref:`ordInd1`).

 .. code-block:: pycon
    :linenos:
+   :caption: 1.
+Computing the Ordinal Correlation Index
+   :name: ordInd1

    >>> eq = EquivalenceDigraph(R1,R2)
    >>> M = Decimal('0'); D = Decimal('0')